kyang5/coursedescriptions/source/onlinespring.rst

 :doc:`comp317`
     | Section 001 (4086) Credits: 3; Online; Lecture
-    | Instructor: Matthew Paul Butcher
+    | Instructor: Nicoletta Christina Montaner
     | Online Times: TBA

     **Notes:**
     This is an online class.
-All lectures will be pre-recorded.
-Students are asked to attend smaller-group online interactive discussions at regular intervals during the semester, with possible times chosen to fit different groups' schedules.
+More details will be forthcoming.

 :doc:`comp317` [Term: Eight Week - Second]